aquasecurity/defsec/avd_docs/kubernetes/general/AVD-KCV-0059/docs.md

-Ensure that the etcd data directory ownership is set to etcd:etcd
+Ensure that the etcd data directory ownership is set to etcd:etcd.

 ### Impact
 <!-- Add Impact here -->